Pentax K-3 vs Sony A7R

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the K-3 does not offer wifi capability.
+In contrast, the K-3 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-3 (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the K-3 and the A7R have been discontinued, but can regularly be found used on eBay.
 The K-3 was replaced by the Pentax K-3 II, while the A7R was followed by the Sony A7R II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Sony A7R Manual.

 So what conclusions can be drawn?
 Is the Pentax K-3 better than the Sony A7R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.